nxskok/stad29-notes/slides_d29.md

 * [**This link**](http://www.utoronto.ca/academicintegrity/academicoffenses.html)
 defines academic offences at this university.
 Read it.
-You are bound by it. xxx
+You are bound by it.

 * Plagiarism defined (at the end) as